-- Day 2: Groton: Depart Camp Walt Whitman and begin your journey West across the Connecticut River.
-Get ready to climb out of the lush river valley and cycle past Vermont's famous dairy farms toward our campground in Groton State Forest. - Day 3: Montpelier: After breakfasting on the delicacies of one of Vermont's classic country stores, you'll take an easy cruise along Rt.
+Day 2: Groton: Depart CWW and begin your journey West across the Connecticut River.
+Get ready to climb out of the lush river valley and cycle past Vermont's famous dairy farms toward our campground in Groton State Forest.

+Day 3: Montpelier: After breakfasting on the delicacies of one of Vermont's classic country stores, you'll take an easy cruise along Rt.
 302 to Montpelier.
-Believe it or not, this cute little town, with a population smaller than some apartment buildings in New York City, is the capitol of Vermont. - Stowe: Ahhh, you'll love the flat valley terrain during the first half of the day up to Waterbury Center.
-After a group feeding frenzy and tour at Ben & Jerry's Ice Cream Factory, we'll be ready for the climb to our campground at the base of Mt.
+Believe it or not, this cute little town-with a population smaller than some apartment buildings in New York City-is the capitol of Vermont.

+Day 4: Stowe: You'll love the flat valley terrain during the first half of the day up to Waterbury Center.
+After a feeding frenzy and tour at Ben & Jerry's Ice Cream Factory, we'll be ready for the climb to our campground at the base of Mt.
 Mansfield.
-Take a thrilling ride down the alpine slide or take a quick jaunt over to the Von Trapp Family Lodge founded by the same singing family that starred in the movie Sound of Music. - Day 5: Underhill: The sense of accomplishment is overwhelming as you conquer the big climb up Smuggler's Notch and savor the long descent to the quiet town of Underhill.
-The campground is perfect for Ultimate Frisbee and other group games and has a pond for fast relief from the sun. - Day 6: Burlington: Complete your triumphant entry into Burlington where you will celebrate with a noontime feast, leaving time to explore this vibrant city.
-Return to Walt Whitman and share the memories of your journey.
+Take a thrilling ride down the alpine slide or a quick jaunt over to the Von Trapp Family Lodge -founded by the same singing family from the movie Sound of Music.

+Day 5: Underhill: The sense of accomplishment is overwhelming as you conquer the big climb up Smuggler's Notch and savor the long descent to the quiet town of Underhill.
+The campground is perfect for Ultimate Frisbee and other group games and has a pond for fast relief from the sun.

-BUS TRIPS
+Day 6: Burlington: Complete your triumphant entry into Burlington where you will celebrate with a noontime feast, leaving time to explore this vibrant city.
+Return to CWW and share the memories of your journey.

+Destination: Burlington, Vermont

+Mileage per day Duration Cost

+25 - 40 6 days \$500

+Bus Trips

-Maine Seacoast Bus Tour: Campers finishing 8th grade
+Maine Seacoast Bus Tour